 Your provider will tell you when to arrive at the hospital.

 After the Procedure

 Most people who have laparoscopic surgery can leave the hospital within 1 to 3 days after the procedure.
 You may need a hospital stay of 2 to 6 days if you have open surgery.
-Most patients go back to work 2 to 3 weeks.
+Most people can return to normal activities in 4 to 6 weeks.

 You may need another surgery in the future if you develop new reflux symptoms or swallowing problems.
 This may happen if the stomach was wrapped around the esophagus too tightly, the wrap loosens, or a new hiatal hernia develops.